nmattei/cmps3160/syllabus.md

 ## Required and Suggested Student Resources

 There is no required textbook for this course, however there are two texts that are **very strongly suggeted for purchase**.
 We will make extensive use of online textbooks and articles for the required reading that you will be quizzed on.
-You will also need access to a computer that you can install the required software ([Anaconda](https://www.anaconda.com/), [Docker](https://www.docker.com/)).
+You will also need access to a computer complete the assignments.
 If you do not have access to a computer please see the instructor ASAP.

 **Books Highly Encouraged:**